Big Fish & Begonia: Plot

-In a mystical realm that exists beneath the human world, populated by magical-powered beings, a girl named Chun participates in a coming-of-age ritual where she is transported through a portal of water to experience the human world in the form of a red dolphin.
+In a mystical realm that exists beneath the human world, populated by magical-powered beings, a girl named Chun participates in a coming-of-age ritual where she is transported through a portal of water to experience the human world in the form of a red dolphin for one week.
 She encounters a human boy who lives by the sea and reveres aquatic creatures.
 During a storm, Chun is tangled in a fishing net and the boy drowns while saving her.
 Chun returns to her world, taking the boy's ocarina with her.

 Chun bargains with the Soul Keeper, a resident of her world who collects virtuous departed souls from the human world, to return the boy to life.
 The Soul Keeper takes half of her lifespan in exchange for giving her the boy's soul, which has manifested in her world in the form of a baby dolphin.
 She advises her that she must nurture the dolphin to adulthood in order to return the boy's soul to the human world.
 Qiu, Chun's childhood friend, helps her, since beings from the human world are forbidden.
 Together, they name the dolphin Kun, after a massive fish of legend.

 Chun's mother finds Kun and throws him into the sewer.
 While searching for Kun, Chun and Qiu meet the rat matron, who collects the souls of sinners from the human world, which manifest in the form of rats.
-She takes an interest in the dolphin and summons her rats to recover him from the sewer.Chun and Qiu manage to take Kun before he is discovered by the villagers.
+She takes an interest in the dolphin and summons her rats to recover him from the sewer.
+Chun and Qiu manage to take Kun before he is discovered by the villagers.
 In their search for a new home, Qiu is bitten by a two-headed snake.
 Chun's grandfather draws the venom into his own body to save Qiu's life.
 Before dying, he says he will support her even in death.
 His soul manifests in the form of a begonia tree.

 As Chun's world begins to experience unnatural torrential rains and snowfall, her family and the local elders realize that Kun's continued presence has caused these phenomena.
 One night, Qiu receives warning from the rat matron to hide Kun.
 He puts Kun in a frozen lake to save Chun from further persecution, but Chun dives in after Kun.
 The rat matron summons her rats to recover Chun and Kun from the icy water, and takes the ocarina from Chun, planning to use it to secure her own passage to the human world.